CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this paper, we presented the CHAOS abdominal healthy organ segmentation benchmark.
-We generated an unpaired cross-modality (CT-MR), multi-modal (MR T1-DUAL in / oppose, T2-SPIR) public dataset for five tasks and evaluated a significant number of newly proposed, well-established, and state-of-the-art segmentation methods.
+In this paper, we presented the CHAOS \lk{challenge}.
+We generated an unpaired cross-modality (CT-MR), multi-\lk{modality} (MR T1-DUAL in / oppose, T2-SPIR) public dataset for five tasks and evaluated a \emre{considerable} number of newly proposed, well-established, and state-of-the-art segmentation methods.
 Five different tasks targeting at single modality (CT or MR), cross-modality (CT and MR), and multi-modal (MR T1 in/oppose and T2 sequences) segmentation were prepared.
 The evaluation is performed using a scoring system based on four metrics.
 Our results indicate various important outcomes.